waffelz0/BFASM/README.md

 Licensing info can be found at `LICENSING.txt`.
 Source code can be found at `/code`.

+To use BFASM, download and build the source code, then run the `.exe` file with the first argument being the file you want to compile.

 # Statements
 Commands in BFASM are called *statements*.
 The table of statements and their functions are listed below.